ai-winter/ros_motion_planning/docs/realworld.md

     catkin_make
     ```

 2. Download and compile the 'real robot' software.
+The software is usually obtained from your robot supplier.
+Here we use another [gazebo simulation](https://github.com/ZhanyuGuo/ackermann_ws) as an example, like we have a robot which has the capacity of localization, mapping and navigation (*using move_base*).
     ```bash
+    # ---- EXAMPLE SOFTWARE ----
     git clone https://github.com/ZhanyuGuo/ackermann_ws.git

     cd ackermann_ws/